 Here are some reversals from Vernal Kunz and Jesica Mitchell concerning the disappearance of their child, Deorr Kunz.

 It is important to be careful about making claims of harm by others using RS.
 We are dealing with a person’s subconscious.
 Our subconscious is full of memories and experiences of our lives.
-All kinds of things exist in our subconscious – critical thought, hatefulness, anger, love, kindness, etc. And, all kinds of meanderings of mind occur – look at the strangeness and incoherency of dreams.
-See how images and words around you trigger a conceptualisation within your subconscious that is not actually about what is happening in your environment.
-If the subconscious expresses ideas and concepts, well, that’s true for the person’s subconscious, and it can, and does have an influence on the person’s external behaviour and their actions in life – it all depends on counter forces within and without, whether certain thoughtforms of the subconscious become fully actualised in the external world.
+All kinds of forms exist in our subconscious – hatefulness, anger, love, kindness, false thoughts and, all kinds of meanderings of the mind occur – look at the strangeness and incoherency of dreams.
+See how images and words around us trigger a conceptualisation within the subconscious that is not actually about what is happening in one’s environment.
+If the subconscious expresses ideas and concepts, that’s true for the person’s subconscious, and it can, and does have an influence on the person’s external behaviour and their actions in life – it all depends on counteractivity within and without, and whether certain thoughtforms of the subconscious become fully actualised in the external world.

-So, there will be a range of offerings of examples.
+So, there will be a range of offerings.
 Some will be acceptable as reversals, some not so acceptable, yet interesting enough to note.
 There will also be examples where Kunz and Mitchell are speaking over each other and producing reversals at the same time.

 1. RS: Look in a crevasse

 FS: Yeah we (decided we were going to go a little) exploring; he was going to be good with grandpa down by the campfire

 RS: He’s pit fill/kill